Advanced Configuration and Maintenance

 Automatic backups for designated directories and version restoration to protect against malware.

-HeartSuite Core Secure monitors a list of protected directories.
-When any file in those directories (including subdirectories) is written, HeartSuite Core Secure silently creates a new versioned backup before the write completes.
-This runs automatically in both Setup Mode and Secure Mode — protection begins from first boot, before you have reviewed a single event.
+Root Lock by HeartSuite monitors a list of protected directories.
+When any file in those directories (including subdirectories) is written, Root Lock by HeartSuite silently creates a new versioned backup before the write completes.
+This runs automatically in both Setup Mode and Lockdown — protection begins from first boot, before you have reviewed a single item.

 By default, /home is configured for backup.
-You can add or remove directories from the Dashboard’s Backup screen.
+You can add or remove directories from the Dashboard’s Backup.

-From the Dashboard, select the Backup screen ([b]).
-The screen shows your current backup configuration — which directories are protected and when they were last backed up.
+From the Dashboard, select Backup ([b]).
+The Dashboard shows your current backup configuration — which directories are protected and when they were last backed up.

 - Add directories (